paulsmithkc/express-auth/README.md

 ## mergePermissions utility function

-The **mergePermissions** will merge the permissions of the user and their assigned roles into a combined permissions map.
+The **mergePermissions** function will merge the permissions of the user and their assigned roles into a combined permissions map.

 **Example:** Fetch the user from the database, fetch all of the assigned roles, and then merge all of the permission maps.
 ```js